Last updated: Jan 19, 2024

-It can happen that a director takes funds from their company for personal use without processing it through payroll or loses track of a Director's Loan account balance.
-However, there are considerable legal and tax consequences from having an overdrawn loan account with your company, as explained below.
-It is crucial to identify and address a debit Director Loan account balance as early as possible.
-Consistent bookkeeping practices can provide timely and accurate accounts, enabling management to take appropriate action promptly.
+It's not uncommon for Company Directors to use company funds for personal needs without processing it through payroll, or to inadvertently lose track of their Director's Loan Account balance.
+However, there are considerable legal and tax consequences from having an overdrawn Loan Account with your company.
+It is crucial to identify and address a debit Director Loan Account balance as early as possible.
+Implementing consistent Bookkeeping practices is key to maintaining accurate accounts, enabling management to take appropriate action.

-If a payment is made to a Director and it does not form part of the Director's remuneration package or is not an allowable expense for the company, the payment must be debited their Director's Loan account.
-If the Director has a credit balance available on their Director's Loan account, then they can set such a payment against their loan account with no tax implications.
+If a payment is made to a Director and it does not form part of the Director's remuneration package, or is not an allowable expense for the company, the payment must be debited from their Director's Loan Account.
+If the Director has a credit balance available on their Director's Loan Account, then they can set such a payment against their Loan Account with no tax implications.

-However, once the Director's credit balance is exhausted, any further funds withdrawn from the company will create a debtor situation.
+Although it should be considered that, once the Director's credit balance is exhausted, any further funds withdrawn from the company will create a Debtor Situation.

-The company must declare the Director's Loan as part of its Corporation Tax Return.
-The company must pay Income Tax at an effect rate of 25% of the loan amount by its Corporation Tax Return deadline.
-If the loan is repaid by the Director in the following years, then the company can request a refund of the income tax paid.
+For Corporation Tax purposes, any Director's Loan must be declared by the company.
+The company is required to pay Income Tax at an effective rate of 25% of the loan amount by its Corporation Tax Return deadline.
+If the loan is repaid by the Director in the following years, then the company can request a refund of the Income Tax paid.

 Company loans made to Directors interest free are liable to Benefit in Kind (BIK) as follows:

 The BIK gets put through with the Director's payroll and Income Tax at up to 52% would be payable thereon.

 To avoid Director's Loan issues and comply with Revenue and Company Law guidelines, it is safest to only withdraw reimbursable business expenses and net pay from the company.
 For best practice, reconciling accounts each month to identify any potential liabilities at source is recommended.